sarthakpranesh/Useful_Shell_Scripts/README.md

 # Introduction
 I have been using Linux (mostly Ubuntu and flavours) for almost over a year now.
 But I still find myself nuking my system and doing a fresh install once in 6 months (during my sem breaks) to keep things clean.
 And reconfiguring everything can be a really painful job, hence these scripts help me sit back and have cup of coffee while they do this job.

 If you use these scripts, do at your risk.
-I won't take any blame if you get on boot 🤪
+I won't take any blame if you get stuck on boot 🤪

 <br />